A wretch steals the words Sufis spoke,

 If you have one, Why aren’t you satisfied?

-Today we’re broken down, broken, like every other day,
+Today we’re broken, broken, like every other day,

-There’s one hundred prayers and prostrations for one
+There are one hundred kinds of prayers and prostrations

 Today, like every other day, we wake up empty and frightened.